DevCycleHQ/cli/README.md

 DevCycle CLI for interacting with DevCycle features from the command line.

 Major features include:
-- fully manage your Features, Variables, Variations and Targeting Rules from the command line
+- Fully manage your Features, Variables, Variations and Targeting Rules from the command line
-- detect and list DevCycle Variable usages in your codebase
+- Detect and list DevCycle Variable usages in your codebase
-- manage your Self-Targeting Overrides to quickly switch between Variable values
+- Manage your Self-Targeting Overrides to quickly switch between Variable values
-- generate type definitions for type-safe usage of DevCycle (Typescript only)
+- Generate type definitions for type-safe usage of DevCycle (Typescript only)

 The CLI can be customized in several ways using command-line args or by creating a [configuration file](#repo-configuration).